The Joy Of… the elastico: From Sergio Echigo to Ronaldo & Ronaldinho

-Echigo became known himself as a skillful midfielder who could beat opposition players with the ball at his feet.
+Echigo himself became known as a skilful midfielder who could beat opposition players with the ball at his feet.
 While his modest playing career started with just a couple of years at Corinthians, that was all he needed to indirectly impact the entire footballing world.

 During this time with Corinthians, he studied the sport’s greatest dribblers, namely Garrincha and Pele.
 Echigo noticed Garrincha’s trademark move would be to dribble inside before quickly shifting the ball to beat the defender on the outside.
 Pele, however, was the opposite; he would run towards the touchline before cutting inside.

 In a moment of inspiration, Echigo decided to combine the two methods, and the elastico was born.
 With one flick of the boot, he could go from out-to-in or in-to-out.
 Defenders have rued his genius ever since.